Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Definition: An estate planning strategy that locks in the value of current shares and transfers future growth to the next generation.

-Explanation: This limits capital gains taxes by fixing the current value of shares and only passing future gains to heirs.
+Explanation: This limits capital gains taxes by fixing the current value of the shares and transferring only future gains to heirs.

 Definition: Legal vehicle for holding and managing assets for the benefit of family members.